 Raymond Williams, “Marxism and Literature” (United Kingdom)

-Georg Lukács, “Theory of the Novel: Historico-Philosophical Essay on the Forms of Great Epic Literature” (Hungary)
+Georg Lukács, “Theory of the Novel” (Hungary)

 Fredric Jameson, “The Political Unconscious: Narrative as a Socially Symbolic Act” (United States)